This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

-- You may want to choose one format for all of the students to use to write their reviews or you may want to show several options (models) and let students use their own creativity to write the book review.
+- You may want to choose one format for all of the students to use to write their reviews.
+Or you can show several options (models) and let students use their own creativity to write the book review.

 We always suggest some type of writing celebration at the ends of writing units of study.
-The celebration for the persuasive writing unit can simply be a gathering of people for students to share their writing with, along with some light refreshments & awards, or can be more elaborate as you have students present their commercials, ads and book reviews.
+The celebration for the persuasive writing unit can simply be a gathering of people for students to share their writing with.
+Or, you could have students present their commercials, ads and book reviews.
 The intent is to make students feel proud of their learning and the writing process.